rancher/elemental-toolkit/docs/content/en/docs/Customizing/oem_configuration.md

   OEM configuration reserved to cOS and derivatives
 ---

-There are several way to customize cOS and a cos-toolkit derivative:
+There are several way to customize cOS and a elemental-toolkit derivative:

 - declaratively in runtime with cloud-config file (by overriding, or extending)
 - stateful, embedding any configuration in the container image to be booted.